Russell Wilson denies report he wanted Seahawks to fire Pete Carroll, John Schneider

 “While Russell made it clear he wanted this change, he made Seattle proud and we are grateful for his decade of leadership on and off the field,” Allen’s statement read.
 “We look forward to welcoming our new players and to everyone being fully engaged while working our hardest to win every single day.
 I trust our leadership to take us into the future, and know we all wish Russell the very best.”

-Carroll’s statement reiterated that Wilson had wanted out stating “As Jody stated, Russ’ desire in doing something different afforded the organization an opportunity to compete in multiple ways.’’
+Carroll’s statement reiterated that Wilson had wanted out stating “As Jody stated, Russ’ desire in doing something different afforded the organization an opportunity to compete in multiple ways.”

+Wilson then signed a new five-year, $242 million contract extension with Denver, something that had also been a factor in his trade from the Seahawks Wilson had two years remaining his deal with Seattle and Schneider said the Seahawks were “under the impression” that Wilson would not agree to another “long-term extension” with Seattle.

 The Athletic’s story largely focused on Wilson’s first year in Denver, which ended in a disappointing 5-12 record and with rookie head coach Nathaniel Hackett fired with two games remaining.